imdfl/create-yaspp/README.md

 ## Command line options

-The generator prompts you for all the configuration values, but you can provide them in the command line.
+### Runtime Options

-- `--dry`: Dry run.
+- `--dryrun`: Dry run.
 Print all the steps and the resulting configuration.
 - `--auto`: If a configuration file was provided with `--config` or if the auto-saved file `yaspp.site.json` is found, then `create-yaspp` will use the values in it to run the setup, without prompting the user for input, copying or cloning the site if a valid source is specified in the configuration.
 - `--refesh`: If a valid configuration was provided with `--config` or if the auto-saved file `yaspp.site.json` is found, try to refresh the site's content (clone or copy again) based on the values in the configuration.
+- `--no-content`: Skip copying, cloning or generating files.

+### Project Configuration Options
+The generator prompts you for all the configuration values, but you can provide them in the command line.

 - `--config <path/to/yourconfig.json>`: Use the values stored in the provided configuration file
 - `--repository <git url>`: The content repository to clone.
 If provided, the repository will be cloned into the `site` folder.
 - `--branch <branch name>`: If provided, only this branch will be cloned from the repository.